How to Stop Any Meltdown or Tantrum: A 4‑Step Framework Applied to Bedtime Routines

 - Heavy Work Activities:

 - Engage in activities that provide deep pressure input to the muscles and joints, such as pushing a heavy laundry basket, carrying groceries, or using a weighted blanket.
+You can learn more about safe use of weighted blankets in children here.

 - Encourage activities like wall push-ups, bear hugs, or squeezing stress balls.
+The Regulation-First Bedtime Toolkit includes bedtime sensory diet activities.
+Get the Toolkit here.

 - Slow Linear Vestibular Input: